Tourism Infrastructure Fund panel

 We review applications in consultation with other agencies where appropriate.

 The panel considers our feedback, and recommends funding for projects it believes will help meet the objectives in the Priority Statement.
-The Minister of Tourism has final approval over which applications are funded.
+The Minister of Tourism and the Chief Executive of MBIE has have final approval over which applications are funded.